-HOWTO troubleshoot or check zookeeper cluster and servers status
+HOW TO Check or troubleshoot zookeeper cluster and servers status¶

 Why do that¶

 After deployment, or in case of non-nominal zookeeper status in monitoring, or in case of zookeeper-related errors in the logs of an other component of the platform (kafka logs, storm logs, storm work logs, shiva logs), you may want :

 - to check if the zookeeper cluster is available

 For server-level zookeeper demon service checking, have sudoer access on the zookeeper server

 - For cluster-level troubleshooting, have access to the linux command-line of a punchplatform operator account

 Have access to a linux server that has allowed network flow toward the zookeeper server ports (usually 2181, but check your punchplatform.properties).
 If you can, the best is to run this from one of the zookeeper nodes, to ensure it can reach the other nodes of the cluster.

 To remote-check active status of an individual zookeeper server¶